 Stock options are granted to the Named Executive Officers under our stock option plan.
-No specific formula or criteria is used to determine the quantum of a particular grant (whether in terms of the number of options or fair value of options) but prior grants, if any, during the financial year, may be taken into account.
+Except for the 3% reference target in respect of grants made to our Chief Executive Officer discussed earlier under "Compensation Discussion and Analysis - Option-Based Awards", no specific formula or criteria is used to determine the quantum of a particular grant (whether in terms of the number of options or fair value of options) but prior grants, if any, during the financial year, may be taken into account.
 An option grant is intended to recognize, on a reasonable basis, the individual's specific contribution to the company in the context of his role.
-Option grants for the Named Executive Officers are proposed for consideration to the Nominating and Compensation Committee by the Chief Executive Officer and recommended by the committee to the Board of Directors for approval.
+Option grants for the Named Executive Officers are proposed for consideration to the

+Compensation Committee by the Chief Executive Officer and recommended by the committee to the Board of Directors for its approval.